Lay Your Hands on Me (Thompson Twins song): Music video

 Two versions of the promotional music video directed by Dee Trattmann exist for the single.
-The original edit of the music video features the band performing the 1984 version of the song on a stage in front of an audience of pop star look-alikes including David Bowie, Siouxsie Sioux, Mari Wilson, Gary Glitter, Boy George and Grace Jones.
+The original edit of the music video features the band performing the 1984 version of the song on a stage in front of an audience of pop star look-alikes including David Bowie, Siouxsie Sioux, Mari Wilson, Prince, Adam Ant, Boy George and Grace Jones.
 When the song was reworked in 1985, the video was re-edited with the 1985 version dubbed instead.